Opuntia: Distribution and habitat

-The first introduction of prickly pears into Australia is ascribed to Governor Phillip and the earliest colonists in 1788.
-Brought from Brazil to Sydney, prickly pear grew in Sydney, New South Wales, where they were rediscovered in a farmer's garden in 1839.
-They appear to have spread from New South Wales and caused great ecological damage in the eastern states.
-They are also found in the Mediterranean region of Northern Africa, especially in Algeria, Morocco and Tunisia, where they grow all over the countryside, and in parts of Southern Europe, especially Spain, where they grow in the east, south-east, and south of the country, and also in Malta, where they grow all over the islands.
+Prickly pears (mostly O. stricta) were originally imported into Europe during the 16th century.
+They are now found in the Mediterranean region of Northern Africa, especially in Algeria, Morocco and Tunisia, where they grow all over the countryside, and in parts of Southern Europe, especially Spain, where they can be found in the east, south-east, and south of the country, and also in Malta, where they grow all over the islands, and in southern Italy, especially in Sicily and Sardinia.
 They can be found in enormous numbers in parts of South Africa, where they were introduced from South America.

-Prickly pears are considered an invasive species in Australia, Ethiopia, South Africa, and Hawaii, among other locations.
+The prickly pear is considered an invasive species in Australia, Ethiopia, South Africa, and Hawaii, among other locations.

+Australia

+The first introduction of prickly pears into Australia is ascribed to the founding governor of the New South Wales colony, Arthur Phillip, and the earliest European colonists, in 1788.
+Brought from Brazil to Sydney, they were most likely O. monacantha.
+That variety did not spread beyond the east coast.
+However, a number of other types of prickly pear were introduced to Australian gardens in the mid-19th century.
+The cactus was also used as agricultural fencing and a feedstock for animals in times of drought,Patterson, Ewen K. 1936.
+The World's First Insect Memorial.
+"The Review of the River Plate", December pp. 16–17 as well as in an attempt to establish a cochineal dye industry.

-Prickly pears (mostly O. stricta) were originally imported into Europe during the 1500s and Australia in the 18th century for gardens, and were later used as a natural agricultural fencing and in an attempt to establish a cochineal dye industry.
-In Australia, they quickly became a widespread invasive weed, eventually converting 101000 mi2 of farming land into an impenetrable green jungle of prickly pear, in places 20 ft high.
-Scores of farmers were driven off their land by what they called the "green hell"; their abandoned homes were crushed under the cactus growth, which advanced at a rate of 1 e6acre per year.
+The cactus became a widespread invasive weed in the dry interior climate west of the Great Dividing Range, in New South Wales and Queensland, eventually converting 101000 mi2 of farming land into an impenetrable green jungle of prickly pears in places 20 ft high.
+Scores of farmers were driven off their land by what they called the "green hell", and their abandoned homes were crushed under the cactus growth, which advanced at a rate of 1 e6acre per year.

 In 1919, the Australian federal government established the Commonwealth Prickly Pear Board to coordinate efforts with state governments to eradicate the weed.
-Early attempts at mechanical removal and poisonous chemicals failed, so in a last resort, biological control was attempted.
-The moth Cactoblastis cactorum, from South America, whose larvae eat prickly pear, was introduced in 1925 and rapidly reduced the cactus population.
-Alan Dodd, the son of the noted entomologist Frederick Parkhurst Dodd, was a leading official in combating the prickly pear menace.
-A memorial hall in Chinchilla, Queensland, commemorates the moth.
-The release of cochineal insects that eat the cactus and simultaneously kill the plant has proven an effective measure for combatting the spread.
+Early attempts, comprising mechanical removal and poisonous chemicals failed.
+As a last resort, biological control was attempted.
+In 1925, the Cactoblastis cactorum moth was introduced from South America, and its larvae rapidly began to control the infestation.
+Alan Dodd, the son of the noted entomologist Frederick Parkhurst Dodd, was a leading official in combating the prickly pear.
+A memorial hall in Boonarga, Queensland, commemorates the efforts of the moth.
+The release of cochineal insects, which eat the cactus and simultaneously kill the plant, has also proven an effective measure for combating its spread.